 Another thing to consider is where to put your patio.
 If you want to use it for dining, the best spot is close to the house so you can quickly bring food out and avoid having to run back and forth.
 If you’re using it for relaxing, a spot in the sun with a nice view can be ideal.
 If you have children or pets, make sure the patio is enclosed or has a fence around it to keep them from running into the street.
 You might also want it in a sunny spot for maximum enjoyment or in a shady area to escape the heat.
 Keep in mind that patios should be located near the house for easy access to water and electricity.

 When designing your patio, keep in mind who will be using it.
 If you have elderly or disabled relatives, make sure the patio is accessible and has a safety railing.
 Decks are typically made of durable materials, but they can still be damaged if not cared for properly.
 Also, be sure that the location will allow easy access to patio care products such as pads, sealers, and cleaners.
 You may also want to consider what kind of maintenance will be required.
-If you choose pavers or bricks, they’ll need to be sealed regularly.
+If you choose pavers, bricks, or patio awning they’ll need to be sealed regularly.
 Make sure you can reach all areas of your patio easily for cleaning.

 You want your patio to be beautiful, but you also need it to be functional.
 Sometimes adding too many features can result in an unappealing design, so consider how much space needs to be dedicated for function vs. style with careful measurements before beginning the project.
 Hence, before starting your project, take the time to research what’s available.
 Not all patios are created equal.
 You might want a traditional patio or something with a tropical feel.
 There are also many different colors and textures to choose from.
 Be sure to select a design that will complement your home’s style.